khaled-mehizel/HR-analysis/README.md

 		  COUNT(CASE WHEN Attrition = "Yes" THEN 1 ELSE NULL END)/COUNT(CASE WHEN Attrition = "No" THEN 1 ELSE NULL END) AS 'Attrition Rate'
     FROM gd_hr_data
   The overall attrition rate is **19.22%**, it's a hefty percentage, it's good that management decided to get on this problem.
+  - **Average job satisfaction level:** Simple AVG function.
+  - **Average Monthly Rate:** Ditto.
+  - **Attrition rate by Years in the Company:** See visualization section.

+### Employee Information:
+  - **Commute Distance:** We want a scatter plot here, so there's no need to query.
+  - **Number of Previous Companies:** We just count the number of employees and aggregate it by the current criterion.
+We'll reuse this code a few times.
+    ````
+    SELECT
+	    numcompaniesworked,
+	    COUNT(*) as num_emp,
+      COUNT(CASE WHEN Attrition = "Yes" THEN 1 ELSE NULL END)/COUNT(EmployeeNumber) AS atr_rate
+    FROM gd_hr_data
+    GROUP BY 1
+    ORDER BY 1;

+  It seems the rate is quite high for employees who only worked in one company before, 18.81% of 521.

+### Performance and compensation:
   - **Monthly Rate by Age group:** For this we'll use a **CASE** statement to divide the ages into groups.
 I decided to add this as a column to our table because we'll reuse it often.
 It's a two step process, we add the column using **ALTER TABLE** then use **UPDATE** with the case values.
   <br>